sapcc/limes/docs/users/api-v1-specification.md

 The service's `type` attribute will be identical to the same field in the Keystone service catalog.
 Through the `area` attribute, services can be grouped into areas like `network` or `storage` for presentational purposes.

-The data for each resource must include `quota` and `usage`.
+The data for each resource must include `quota`, `usage` and `usable_quota` (usually equal to `quota`, but see below).
 If the resource is not counted, but measured in a certain unit, it will be given as `unit`.
 Clients should be prepared to handle at least the following values for `unit`:

     B     - bytes
     KiB   - kibibytes = 2^10 bytes